mguagenti/custom-laravel-blog/blog-project.md

 - Update tags in a centralized place
 - Generate a sitemap
 - Have SEO friendly meta-tags
+{
+  "title": "Some random post",
+  "description": "Talking about my day, and how I program.", "author": "Mr. Random"
+}

 ## Phase 2
 - Publish content on a certian date/time